How To Tell If Salmon Is Done

 Salmon is a healthy delicious and versatile protein that many people love.
-It can be cooked on the grill, in the oven or pan seared.
-How to tell if salmon is done is as easy as a gentle press on it with your fork or finger.
+It can be cooked on the grill, in the oven, or pan-seared.

 How to cook salmon